 Photo: U.S. Army

-Fort McClellan was an Army installation in Alabama that opened in 1917.
-It closed in 1999 as part of the Army Base Closure and Realignment Committee (BRAC) program.
+Fort McClellan was an Army base in Alabama that opened in 1917 and closed in 1999 as part of the Army Base Closure and Realignment Committee (BRAC) program.
+It was a major training site for groups such as the U.S. Army Chemical Corps School, the Army Combat Development Command Chemical/Biological/Radiological Agency, the Army Military Police School, and the Women's Army Corps.

 PCBs and the Monsanto chemical plant